Project

 Now, if anybody wants detail, how much is the energy from each jump?
 The largest part goes with the work produced to move the frog up.
 Frog mass = 11.256 tons, jumps about 3 meters high against gravity at 9.81 m/s^2, so the work produced for just jumping high = 11.256 * 9.81 * 3 = 331.26 KJoules.
 In KSP 1 EC ~= 4500 Joules, so the above is = 73.61 EC.
 Note some more energy is spent to retract legs and provide the forward movement, let's estimate total consumption with each jump at 90 EC.
 Fuel cells produce 30.17 EC/s above whatever consumed while the frog doesn't move, so would be enough to keep the frog moving at a frequency of 1 jump every 3 seconds.

-#2 Updated by Anonymous almost 5 years ago
+#2 Updated by Anonymous over 5 years ago

 Each hip extensor on that frog is set for maximum 1000 kN-m torque, and rotates π each jump, so 3.14 kJ from each hip for each jump.